 You said: You can enjoy this book at any age – and it’s beautifully written.

 Vicky A, Facebook

 We said: The novel tells the story of Jim Burden, an orphan boy and Ántonia Shimerda who are brought as children to be pioneers in Nebraska in the late 19th century.
 This is Willa Cather’s final book in the Great Plains trilogy and was praised for bringing the American West to life.

 You said: Quite simply, a beautifully written book.

 Carolyn R, Facebook

-We said: Controversial at the time of publication, Brontë’s classic love story between Catherine and Heathcliff still resonates with readers today.
+We said: Controversial at the time of publication, Emily Brontë’s classic love story between Catherine and Heathcliff still resonates with readers today.
 Widely considered a staple of Gothic fiction and the English literary canon, this book has gone on to inspire many generations of writers – and will continue to do so.